raziell74/WIS-Wheeler-I4-Synchronizer/README.md

 Operational Notes

 - Depending on how `png2svg` handles the svg output I'll have to strip all svg elements of any style and fill attributes so a global fill can be applied to the svg.
 This will allow us to apply the color to the icon.
+- Can use (svg-fill)[https://www.npmjs.com/package/svg-fill] to apply the color to the svg on every element

 ```javascript
 const iconName = 'potion_skooma'; // hard set as an example, will be gotten from the i4 configuration setting map